danialkalbasi/angular-google-tasks/README.md

     }
 }
 ````

-In order to use this application, you need to get your API Key and Client ID from the Google developer console.
+In order to run the application, you need to get your API Key and Client ID from the Google Developer Console.
 You can find out more in here: https://developers.google.com/google-apps/tasks/quickstart/js

-### Run localhost
+## Run on localhost
-Run `ng serve`
+Run `ng serve` or `yarn serve`

 ## Run unit tests
-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` or `yarn test`

 ## generate code documentation
 Run `yarn compodoc` to generate the code documentation for the project with compodoc.

 ## Build
-Run `ng build` to build the project.
+Run `ng build` or `yarn build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.